How to Write a One-Page Business Plan to Start Your Food Business

 The sooner you get from an idea to an idea that has been vetted as feasible, the sooner you get started, go back and try another idea, and of course, this process increases your chances for success.
 Enter the one-page business plan.

 Building Your One Page Business Plan

 The one-pager as it is called forces the budding food entrepreneur to think clearly about the business idea and has a framework that forces you to put the essentials on one page.
 The thinking behind this is if you can't get it to one page, you will not be able to clearly articulate your opportunity to other stakeholders such as business associates, potential investors and banks, and retail buyers.
 Here are the essential elements that go into your one-pager:

 Rather than give you generic details regarding the essential elements, we have created a hypothetical company to show you how an o-pager is constructed.
 Here are a few notes:

 - [XXXX].
-This is a placeholder for you to fill in your product or company specific information.
+It is a placeholder for you to fill in your product or company-specific information.

 - Customer Problem.
 In marketing, we refer to opportunities as problems.
 A problem could be "fixing" something to make it better for your target customer OR on the positive side, a gap that you see that no one else is addressing.

 - Note.
 You may not be able to complete each area of the plan on your first attempt.
 It is more important for you to get this first draft done as completely as possible before you spend more than a few dollars on your business.

 One Line Pitch: Feel good about satisfying yourself and family from your freezer any time of the day from the recipes you love.
 Heart-healthy, delicious foods to achieve a sustainable lifestyle and [XXXX]!
 [YOUR COMPANY] brand focuses on [XXXX] meal solutions with the scalability of a modern, multi-market, e-commerce, and retail distribution business: